• Skip to primary navigation

 However, the need to repot the Aloe Vera plant arises from the fact that the stem has outgrown its current container.

-It would be better and safer for the well-being of the plant to be transplanted to a deeper container so that the long stem can be buried without sticking out of the soil.
+It would be better and safer for the plant’s well-being to be transplanted into a deeper container so that the long stem can be buried without sticking out of the soil.

 Repotting is not always easy and can be pretty damaging to the plant if not done properly.